flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 IdP Configuration
 =================
-Flyte Admin requires that the application in your identity provider be configured as a web client (i.e. with a client secret).
+FlyteAdmin requires that the application in your identity provider be configured as a web client (i.e. with a client secret).
 We recommend allowing the application to be issued a refresh token to avoid interrupting the user's flow by frequently redirecting to the IdP.

 Example Flyte Configurations
 ============================